askeksa/dart2wasm_prototype/pkg/compiler/README.md

   * sdk patch files are hardcoded in the codebase in `lib/src/js_backend/backend.dart` (see `_patchLocations`).

-  * package resolution is specified with a `.packages` file, which is parsed using the `package_config` package.

   * `lib/src/resolved_uri_translator.dart`: has the logic to translate all these URIs when they are encountered by the library loader.